 The castle, originally known as Kovi, was built around the second half of the 13th century, when in 1243 king Bela IV donated deserted areas of central Gemer to Dytrych from the Ákošovce family (later Bebeks).
 It is known that in 1318 it was in the hands of brothers Nicholas, Kuno, Ladislav and Peter, sons of Benedict and grandchildren of the said Dytrych.
 Probably around the mid-fourteenth century, the castle was destroyed for reasons unknown today, because the document from 1367 only mentions the place after the castle.
 After some time, it was rebuilt, after which the name Rákoš was used more often.
-The castle functioned until the second half of the fifteenth century or the beginning of the sixteenth century, when it was abandoned by the last owners, members of the Bebek family.
+The castle operated until the second half of the 15th century or the beginning of the 16th century, when it was abandoned by the last owners, members of the Bebek family.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.

 Wasielewski A., Zamki i zamczyska Słowacji, Białystok 2008.